 This municipality in the province of Malaga is situated about 24 kilometres away from Velez-Malaga, at the foothills of the Malaga mountains.
 This white village was originally Muslim and it stands out for the traces of its Arabic past and its medieval period.

 Comares was founded by the Arabs who named it “Hins-Qomarix”, which means “Castle of height”.
-They found remains of roman presence, although its tracks of having passed through Comares have gradually disappeared over the passage of the centuries.
+There have been found remains of roman presence, although its traces of having passed through Comares have gradually disappeared over the passage of the centuries.
 What did endure however is the Arabic style in the enlargement of the houses outside the castle up the mountainside.
 The only thing left of the Comares castle are the remains of one of its walls and two of its towers, although in the past it was the defensive epicentre of the surrounding municipalities and the bastion in the defence against the invasion of the Christian troops, who finally invaded the city on the 29th of April 1487, on the day the surrender of Comares took place.

 After the conquest of Comares, 30 Muslim families who decided to become Christians were baptised in the street that is known today as ‘calle del perdon’ (forgiveness street), although later on the continuously increasing demands towards the Moors, would cause these to leave the peninsula and head to the north of Africa.